linhuixiao/CLIP-VG/README.md

 In comparison with the fully supervised SOTA model QRNet, we achieve comparable results with only **7.7%** of its updated parameters, while obtaining significant speedups in both training and inference, up to **26.84×** and **7.41×**, respectively.

+In summary, **the contributions of this paper are four-fold**:

+- As far as we know, **we are the first to adapt CLIP to realize unsupervised visual grounding.** Our method can transfer the cross-modal learning ability of CLIP to visual grounding with only a small training cost.
+- **We first introduce the self-paced curriculum learning in unsupervised visual grounding.** Our proposed reliability measurement and single-source self-paced adapting can progressively enhance the CLIP-based visual grounding model by utilizing pseudo-labels in an easy-to-hard learning paradigm.
+- **We first propose the multi-source self-paced adapting algorithm to extend our method for accessing multiple sources of pseudo-labels,** which can flexibly improve the diversity of language taxonomy.
+- We conduct extensive experiments to evaluate the effectiveness of our approach.
+Results show that our method obtains significant improvements in unsupervised setting and is also competitive in fully supervised setting.

 For more details, please refer to [our paper](https://arxiv.org/abs/2305.08685).